web-platform-tests/interop/2024/README.md

 ## Timeline

-- Public call for proposals - September 14, 2023 to October 5, 2023
+- Interop 2024 proposal submission period - September 14, 2023 to October 5, 2023
+- Opportunity for proposal refinement based on initial feedback from Interop team - October 6, 2023 to October 12, 2023
 - Proposal review by the Interop team, with an opportunity for refinement
 - Selection of proposals by the Interop team, based on consensus
 - Public launch in January 2024